ncphillips/blog/content/post/what-s-new-in-jekyll-3-4-0.md

 one, two, or three
 ```

-## Group an array's items using a Liquid expression filter (Note: Not finished)
+## Group an array's items using a Liquid expression filter

 Jekyll previously allowed you to group an array's items by a given property using the `group_by` filter.